 This 4th semester course relates to the core area Value Chain Optimisation.
-However, the topics in this course has to be used in all remaining projects in the program.
-The course have the below mentioned contents:
+However, the topics in this course are to be used in all other parts of the program.
+The course presents an epistemological approach to research and the consequences of choice of method and data collection.

+- general philosophy of science

-- the history of scientific reasoning
+- scientific reasoning

 - the problem of demarcation

-- scientific reasoning

-- positivism and logical positivism

-- falsificationism

 - scientific progress and the concept of paradigms

+- paradigms in research

+- methodology

+- data collection